 Years later, I’m thrilled to be able to use the skills I developed in the military to help fellow writers.

-My goal is to enable and empower writers to tell their own stories in their own voice.
+My goal is to enable and empower writers to tell their own stories in their own voices.

 Our Next Steps